Gift Acceptance FAQs

-How does the WHO Foundation stay independent from corporate influence?
+How does the WHO Foundation ensure WHO’s independence from donor influence?

 Donations to the WHO Foundation have no bearing on WHO’s policy-making, which remains solely under WHO’s mandate and governance.